oidc-sweden/specifications/openid-fed-profile.md

 > - Discuss "OpenID Connect Relying Party Metadata Choices".
 Alternative is to enforce support for a wider range of algorithms.
 > - Raise concern about OAuth scopes in metadata.
 > - An OP/AS cannot get everything it needs from federation metadata.
 It must probably combine with a client's trust marks and a policy to configure a client's rights etc.

-Policy: Own chapter ...

 > - Metadata.
 Make sure to be functioning based on "standard" metadata claims.
 > - No registration at particular OP/AS
 > - Algorithm support

-It is each entities responsibility to create metadata that is functional by the intended peers.
+> - It is each entities responsibility to create metadata that is functional by the intended peers.

 <a name="federation-policies"></a>
 ## 7. Federation Policies